Attendance

 If your child is not present when the register is taken they will receive a late mark up until 30 minutes after registration, after that time an unauthorised absence is recorded.

-Any pupil who arrives after the registration closes must go to the Academy office to register their attendance.
+Any pupil who arrives after the registration closes must go to the school office to register their attendance.

 Hometime